People often ask me about reverse mortgages. A Money Talks News reader named Ebenezer puts it succinctly:

-Since you’re not paying on your mortgage, guess what’s happening to it?
+Since you’re not paying on the mortgage, guess what’s happening to it?
 The interest is piling up, increasing the principal.
 In other words, your mortgage is getting bigger and bigger.

 For starters, you have to be 62 to get a reverse mortgage.
-You also might be a good candidate for a reverse mortgage if you’ve got more month than money.
-If you’ve got a lot of equity in your house and Social Security just isn’t doing it for you, well, maybe this is a great way for you to increase your monthly income by tapping your home equity, without leaving your home.
+You also might be a good candidate for a reverse mortgage if you’ve got “more month than money.”
+If you’ve got a lot of equity in your house and Social Security just isn’t doing it for you, well, maybe this is a great way for you to increase your monthly income by tapping your home equity without leaving your home.

 Keep in mind, however, that when you do leave your home, you’ve got to repay the loan.

-The typical reverse mortgage borrower will stay in their house for life.
-After their death, their estate will sell the house and pay off the loan, or simply turn the house over to the lender.
+Typically, reverse mortgage borrowers stay in their house for life.
+After their death, their estate sells the house and pays off the loan, or simply turns the house over to the lender.
 If the sale of the home isn’t enough to pay off the loan, that’s the lender’s problem.
 Once you’ve given up the house, your obligation is over.

 Who’s not suitable for a reverse mortgage?
 People who want to leave their home to their kids.
 Remember, the mortgage is getting bigger and bigger.
 When you die, or when you move to a nursing home, etc., someone will have to pay off that mortgage if you want to keep the house in the family.